Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Introduction

-In this balanced regime, it was recently shown \ccite{labay2022memory} that such systems can be used as a quantum associative memory algorithm, as they permit the retrieval of previously stored patterns in the form of coherent states.
-The results of \cite{labay2022memory} set a new paradigm about associative memory, as they deviate from the standard approach based on Hopfield networks \cite{hopfield1982neural,amit_1989}, also adopted in the quantum realm \cite{Gopalakrishnan,diamantini2006quantum,PhysRevLett.107.277201,PhysRevA.95.032310,rotondo2018open,PhysRevA.98.042308,carollo2021exactness,fiorelli2021phase,enhancing2021marsh}.
-Still, in all models considered so far, stored memories are encoded in classical-like states.
+In this work, we explore different photon number exchange processes, yielding squeezed states with distinct properties.
+Our findings show (i) an extended metastable phase, particularly for two symmetrically squeezed states, enabling prolonged qubit memory, and (ii) the system's capability to generate genuine quantum patterns in quantum associative memory, highlighting its versatility.

-In this work, we go beyond and explore the possibility of different photon number exchanges between driving and dissipation, which produces squeezed states with different properties depending on the relation between the powers of the nonlinear processes.
-We first show that this system can be used as a quantum memory for quantum computation, similar to other works where squeezed-cat states can enhance the storage time compared to coherent-cat states \cite{jeannic2018slow,minganti2022squeezedcat,hillmann2023squeezedcat}.
-We numerically compute the storage time of quantum states and find under which conditions squeezing can lead to improved performance.
-Moreover, the results apply to broader scenarios where qubits are replaced by qudits.
+The first main result (i) builds on previous work where bit flips are exponentially suppressed while phase flips increase only linearly in qubits encoded in a superposition of coherent states\cite{lescanne2020exponential,berdou2022one}.
+Similar to other works where squeezed-cat states can enhance the storage time compared to coherent-cat states \cite{jeannic2018slow,minganti2022squeezedcat,hillmann2023squeezedcat,xu2023autonomous}, the use of squeezed states preserves the scaling of the two characteristic timescales of the memory when the nonlinear degrees are not coprime.
+The numerical results demonstrate that they can reduce the error rate and thus, extend the lifetime of quantum information.

-Then, we extend the proposal introduced in \ccite{labay2022memory} to implement a quantum associative memory protocol for pattern discrimination and characterize the system's performance in storing and retrieving patterns encoded in the amplitude or phase of the squeezed states.
-This extends the range of solutions for quantum associative memory to include bona fide quantum objects that could not be stored in an efficient manner in classical devices.
+The second main result of this paper (ii) extends our previous work in \ccite{labay2022memory} where we showed that such systems can be used as a quantum associative memory algorithm, as they permit the retrieval of previously stored patterns in the form of coherent states.
+Here, the novelty is the use of genuine quantum patterns encoded in the amplitude and phase of squeezed states.
+In fact, our platform enables the storage and retrieval of truly quantum memories, which is unprecedented in the existing literature~\cite{Gopalakrishnan,diamantini2006quantum,PhysRevLett.107.277201,PhysRevA.95.032310,rotondo2018open,PhysRevA.98.042308,carollo2021exactness,fiorelli2021phase,enhancing2021marsh}.
+We notice also that the lower discrimination of squeezed states for small mean photon numbers reduces the storage capacity so that the coherent state case is optimal under this lens.